 Remember to enjoy your day out as a carer – you deserve it!
 Taking the time to explore these fantastic destinations not only enriches the lives of those you care for but also provides the chance for you to unwind and create lasting memories together.

-– Attendance Allowance or Carer’s Allowance letter of award
+– Attendance Allowance letter

-– Incapacity Benefit or Employment and Support Allowance (ESA)
+– Employment and Support Allowance (ESA) letter

-– Valid Blue Badge
+– A valid Blue Badge

 – Assistance Dog ID Card